LStranc/NotBattleship/README.md

 #### Abilities:
 The Submarine has 5 torpedos that it can use to attack other ships.
-The torpedos will atack any boats that are directly in front of the Submarine and are within view, meaning the Submarine has the ability to attack two boats at once.
+The torpedos will atack any boats that are directly in front of the Submarine and are within its personal view (of 2), meaning the Submarine has the ability to attack two boats at once.
 Once the Submarine is out of torpedos the Submarine can no longer attack.
 Even though the Submarine can attack it is techniquely a scout boat which means it has a good chance of dodging attacks.
-Lastily, the Submarine has the ability to _Submerge_ which means the boat will move to a random spot on the map that wasn't currently in its view.
+Lastily, the Submarine has the ability to _Submerge_ which means the boat will move to a random spot on the map that wasn't currently in its personal view (of 2).

 ## Version
 This game is entering Beta version v1.0.0-beta as of 7/1/2021.

-More testing and changes will need to be made to the code before it can be offically be launched out of Beta.
+More testing and adjustments will need to be made to the project before it can offically be launched out of Beta.

-Once the game has a stable release, the next step in the process will be creating graphics for the game should appear in v2.0.0.
+Once the game has a stable release, the next step in the process will be creating graphics for the game which should appear in v2.0.0.

-## Requirements
-In order for this game to operate correctly it must be run on a Java IDE.
-This game was built on JDK 15.